 Close collaboration with NA1 and policy team

-NA2.2 works very closely with NA1 to deliver the two annual EGI events, and the outreach strategies are programmed into the development of the events at an early stage through both the LOC and PC, from the site visits onwards.
+NA2.2 works very closely with NA1 to deliver the two annual EGI events, and the outreach strategies are programmed into the development of the events at an early stage through both the Local Organising Committee and Programme Committee, from the initial site visits onwards.
 The policy team contributes content to the website, monitors the dissemination activities around the MoUs and contributes articles to iSGTW, the EGI blog, GridCast and the news, Twitter and Facebook feeds.

 Build on the NA3 networks